Folium Systems

 Use of capital

-• Delivery capacity: expand the team and operating cadence required to run multiple scoped proofs without lowering quality.
+• Delivery capacity: expand the team and operating cadence required to run multiple scoped first builds without lowering quality.

-• Internal tooling: build workflow assessment, RAG readiness, proof packet, evaluation, browser validation, and launch-room tooling.
+• Internal tooling: build process assessment, source-truth readiness, review file, evaluation, browser checks, and launch-room tooling.

 • Model and agent lab: improve prompt systems, agent patterns, evaluation harnesses, local/private runtime testing, and model comparison.

-• Proof portfolio: create public-safe and private diligence-ready examples across commerce, professional services, legacy operations, workforce recovery, and regulated-adjacent work.
+• Review portfolio: create public-facing and private diligence-ready examples across commerce, professional services, legacy operations, workforce recovery, and regulated-adjacent work.

-• Trust infrastructure: strengthen security documentation, compliance-readiness review, data-boundary templates, support runbooks, and audit evidence.
+• Trust infrastructure: strengthen security documentation, compliance-readiness review, data-boundary templates, support guides, and audit records.

-• Go-to-market: package buyer education, partner material, sales enablement, demos, case studies, and industry-specific offers.
+• Go-to-market: package buyer education, partner material, sales enablement, working examples, case studies, and industry-specific offers.

 • Formal diligence should add the capital amount, runway, hiring plan, milestone budget, financial model, and legal language only after approval.